joaormorais/calculator-spring-boot-api/README.md

   docker compose -f docker-compose.modules.yml up -d
 ```

-Test the application and send a request (sum, sub, mul or div), like:
+Test the application with a request (sum, sub, mul or div), like:

 ```bash
   localhost:8080/sum?a=15645&b=2344